nitheshkummarc/Revora-Agentic-Payment-Failure-Recovery/docs/methodology.md

 the tracer, the guards, the policy engine, or Verify.
 That is precisely what this run is evidence about.

-There is a fourth property worth stating because it is easy to mistake for a weakness. `RETRY_SOFT` is exactly the money-moving action an injected note is trying to elicit, so on every adversarial row the stub behaves as a model that has **fully complied with the attack** — and the guard catches it anyway.
+There is a fourth property that is easy to mistake for a weakness.
+`RETRY_SOFT` is exactly the money-moving action an injected note is trying to elicit, so on every adversarial row the stub behaves as a model that has **fully complied with the attack** — and the guard catches it anyway.
 The stub is the worst case for the guard, not a soft test of it.